kaviyarasank7/Multiplexer-Simulation-in-Vivado/README.md

 # Procedure
 1. Launch Vivado
-Open Vivado 2023.1 by double-clicking the Vivado icon or searching for it in the Start menu.<br>
+Open Vivado 2023.1 by double-clicking the Vivado icon or searching for it in the Start menu.

 2. Create a New Project
 Click on "Create Project" from the Vivado Quick Start window.
 In the New Project Wizard:
 Project Name: Enter a name for the project (e.g., Mux4_to_1).
 Project Location: Select the folder where the project will be saved.
 Click Next.
-Project Type: Select RTL Project, then click Next.<br>
+Project Type: Select RTL Project, then click Next.

 # Add Sources:
 Click on "Add Files" to add the Verilog files (e.g., mux4_to_1_gate.v, mux4_to_1_dataflow.v, etc.).
 Make sure to check the box "Copy sources into project" to avoid any external file dependencies.